mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Of course, it is okay.
 But the final stage is [that] zazen and subject and object shouldn’t be seen in the dualistic world.
 We have to take care of subject and object according to *total personality*.
 We have to settle ourselves in total personality there, from the beginning to end.

 That means, finally, we have to do zazen with no design on having any reward.
-That means, offering yourself perfectly.
+That means offering yourself perfectly.

 #### 54:47

-**Same person:** I was reading an account of Tibetan Buddhism, and the author was talking about Zen and they were talking about the *purity* of Zen.
+**Same person:** I was reading an account of Tibetan Buddhism, and the author was talking about Zen, and they were talking about the *purity* of Zen.
 You know, it sounds like you’re talking about Zen in a very pure sense of just entering nondualism.
-And they were saying that for very rare people, they can go into that very pure practice and get into it, but for say the typical American, who’s completely caught in dualism, they can’t just step into that kind of purity, they have to work on it step by step, and Tibetan Buddhism gives you the various steps to work on, so you can get to that pure point.
+And they were saying that for very rare people, they can go into that very pure practice and get into it, but for say the typical American, who’s completely caught in dualism, they can’t just step into that kind of purity, they have to work on it step by step.
+And Tibetan Buddhism gives you the various steps to work on, so you can get to that pure point.
 It sounds like that’s what you’re saying, that me as an individual striving for enlightenment is already dualistic, and so you’re being very pure about it.
 But maybe me as a person caught in the middle of duality, how can I get into that kind of purity?
 Isn’t that awfully hard?

 **Katagiri Roshi:** Well, that is not only Americans, but also Japanese, or whoever you are.
 But if you attain enlightenment in dualism, that enlightenment is nothing but dualistic enlightenment; that’s all.
 Don’t you think so?